RaphaelMaschinsen/zeughaus/README.md

 # Raspberry Pi Project Setup for Zeughaus Bachtage Exhibition

-This repository is intended to help set up Raspberry Pis.
+This repository is intended to help set up the Raspberry Pis.
 There are three specific branches you can switch to, each providing the setup instructions and files for different projects.

 ## Available Branches